huangnoah/zkorgchart/README.md

 ### SpaceTree Layout

 To show the SpaceTree layout visualization we need a orgchart component.
+The template tag regards the staff's name as the node label.
-I have also added button for adding, removing a new node feature.
+We have also added button for adding, removing a new node feature.

 **ZUL**